 POLICY FOR DUTY - FREE CONCESSIONS

-- Returning Nationals bringing automobiles into the Federation, will be required to pay the following charges-: 12% Customs Service Charge plus the Environmental Levy.
-For cars 2 years or more after the date of manufacture, but less than 4 years after the date of manufacture: $3,500.
+- 4) Returning Nationals bringing automobiles into the Federation, will be required to pay the following charges-: 12% Customs Service Charge plus the Environmental Levy.
+Environmental Levy for cars 2 years or less: $1,000.
+For cars more than 2 years but less than 4 years after the date of manufacture: $3,500.
 For cars imported 4 years or more years after the date of manufacture: $5,000.

-- The vehicle must be owned by the returning national for at least one (1) year prior to arriving in the Federation, and be accompanied with a copy of the title from the country of origin.
+- 6) The vehicle must be owned by the returning national for at least six (6) months prior to arriving in the Federation, and be accompanied with a copy of the title from the country of origin.

-- The vehicle must be cleared from Customs either at the same time when the returning national's household and personal effects are being cleared or else at a time prior to or subsequent to the clearance of the said household and personal effects; provided that the vehicle is cleared in conformity with condition (7) above.
+- 9) The vehicle must be cleared from Customs either at the same time when the returning national's household and personal effects are being cleared or else at a time prior to or subsequent to the clearance of the said household and personal effects; provided however, that the vehicle is cleared in conformity with condition (8) above.

-- The ownership and/or control of the vehicle must not be tranferred within four (4) years of the grant of the concession.
-Anyone selling the said vehicle within four (4) years on which a concession is granted, should advise the buyer and notify the Competent Authority, so that the appropriate duties could be collected at the time of sale.
+- 10) The ownership and/or control of the vehicle must NOT be transferred within three (3) years of the grant of the concession.
+Anyone selling the said vehicle within three (3) years on which a concession is granted, should advise the buyer and notify the Competent Authority, so that the appropriate duty could be collected at the time of sale.

-- Where at any time within four (4) years of the grant of the concession the Competent Authority finds that the condition above is contravened, the returning national may be ordered to pay on demand the proportionate part of the duty and taxes due on the vehicle.
+- 11) Where at any time within three (3) years of the grant of the concession the Competent Authority finds that the condition above is contravened, the returning national may be ordered to pay on demand the proportionate part of the duty and taxes due on the vehicle as determined by the Customs Department.

 CONDITIONS FOR OBTAINING DUTY-FREE CONCESSIONS

-- To be considered as resident in St. Kitts for the purpose of this policy, a returning national during the first three (3) years of his/her return, must not return abroad and reside there continuos period of more than 3 months.
+- 4) To be considered as resident in St. Kitts and Nevis for the purpose of this policy, a returning national during the first three (3) years of his/her return, must NOT return abroad and reside there continuous period of more than 3 months.

 PROCEDURES FOR CLEARING CUSTOMS

-- When returning nationals arrive in St. Kitts and Nevis, they should first visit or contact the Secretariat for Returning Nationals (in St. Kitts), or the Ministry of Finance (in Nevis) for the proper procedure for clearing their personal effects and/or automobile through the Customs.
+- 1) When returning nationals arrive in St. Kitts and Nevis, they should first visit or contact the Secretariat for Returning Nationals (in St. Kitts), or the Ministry of Finance (in Nevis) for the proper procedure for clearing their personal and household effects and/or automobile through the Customs.

-- Returning nationals will be require to file for concession in person at the office of the Secretariat for Returning Nationals.
+- 5) Returning nationals will be require to file for concession in person at the office of the Secretariat for Returning Nationals.
 The Administrator may waive this requirement under very extreme circumstances at his/her discretion.
+A letter from the returning national authorising an agent or representative to act on his/her behalf will be required.

 PROOF OF ELIGIBILITY